hoangduytran/blender-manual/manual/editors/text_editor.rst

 .. _bpy.types.SpaceTextEditor.margin_column:

 Margin
-   Shows a right margin to help keep line length at a reasonable length when scripting.
+   Shows a vertical margin line to help keep text lines at a reasonable length.
-   The width of the margin is specified in *Margin Column*.
+   The position of this margin line is specified by *Margin Column*.

 .. _bpy.types.SpaceTextEditor.font_size: